ALTIBASE/Documents/Manuals/Altibase_7.3/eng/External Procedures Manual.md

 ##### call_spec

 This specifies the names of user-defined functions and library objects, parameters, and the mode of external procedures.
-If users omit this clause, it operates in an external mode.
+If users do not specify EXTERNAL or INTERNAL in this clause, it operates in an external mode.

 > The order of specifying names for user-defined functions and the library objects is arbitrary, but each should be specified only once.